Manal bint Mohammed Al Maktoum: Activities

 In 2003, Sheikha Manal founded the Dubai Ladies Club.
 In November 2006, Sheikha Manal initiated Dubai Women Establishment (DWE).
 In 2012, Sheikha Manal launched the "Women on Boards" initiative.

 Young Artist Award was founded under the patronage of Sheikha Manal in 2006 as a competition of fine arts of emerging artists in the United Arab Emirates.

+As of 2025, Sheikha Manal is President of the UAE Gender Balance Council, announcing the announced the Gender Balance Council Pledge Awards in May 2025.